superdiana/conversation-docs/api/api-reference.md

 #### Response

-A successeful request will result in a `201` response with the following attributes.
+A successful request will result in a `201` response with the following attributes.

 | Key | Value |
 | --- | --- |